Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 ## What is a thread?

-Before we get into the Rust, it's worth discussing what a thread is.
+Before we get into the Rust, it's worth discussing what a thread actually is.

 When you run a program, that specific instance of the program is called a Process.